modenero/telr/vue/README.md

-# Telr Vue
+# TΞLR Vue

-UI/UX for terminals powered by the Telr Network.
+UI/UX for terminals powered by the TΞLR Network.